Incan and Colonial History

-Clowns Without Borders USA’s activities in Ecuador include running projects in remote regions and urban environments; sustainability training with local Ecuadorian artists, and an emergency earthquake relief project.
-Ecuador is a developing nation with what is considered a medium size economy, but has considerable petroleum reserves located within the ancestral lands of Ecuador’s Amazonian region.
-Multi-national oil companies have moved through the ancestral lands to access the oil and have been accused of numerous human rights violations including the dumping of toxic materials which have polluted ground water.
+Ecuador is a developing nation with what is considered a medium size economy, but has considerable petroleum reserves located within its Amazonian region.
+Multi-national oil companies have moved through Indigenous lands in an attempt to access the oil, and have been accused of numerous human rights violations including dumping toxic materials, which have polluted ground water.
 Recently, the Waorani people won a legal victory against an oil auction on their territory.